 The rest of the ingredients are probably things you’ll find in your pantry and refrigerator.
 While you’re looking at her site, check out all of the other wonderful things she does with Jiffy mix.

-It’s sort of like a Jiffy corn casserole.
+It’s sort of like my Jiffy corn casserole recipe.
 In fact, you can even call it that if you want.
 It’s still just as good and makes any meal special.
 Serve it for birthdays, Thanksgiving dinner, Christmas, Easter, and any other kind of celebration.

 Experiment with Ways to Make Canned Corn Taste Better